MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-microservice.md

 title: DevTest and DevOps for microservice solutions
 titleSuffix: Azure Solution Ideas
 author: doodlemania2
-ms.date: 09/14/2020
+ms.date: 09/17/2020
-description: Learn how to configure a DevTest and DevOps infrastructure for development, testing, and deployment of microservice-based software. ms.custom:
+description: Learn how to configure a DevTest and DevOps infrastructure for development, testing, and deploying microservice-based software. ms.custom:
   - fcp
 ms.service: architecture-center